poppinss/indicative-rules/docs/validations/string/ipv4.md

 category: string
 ---

-Ensures the value is a valid ip address as per `ipv4` spec only.
+Enforces the field value is a valid `ipv4` address.

 ```ts
 import { validations } from 'indicative/validator'